 There are two locks on the side of the canal: one large and one smaller, to accommodate different size ships.

-Visitors can get up close, safely behind safety rails, and watch as the water level rises and lowers in the lock system.
+Visitors can get up close on the shore, safely behind safety rails, and watch as the water level rises and lowers in the lock system.

 The concrete allows traffic to move smoothly between the two bodies of water without any saltwater from the sound contaminating the lake’s freshwater.
 They are regarded by locals as an engineering marvel.

-If you’re interested in how lock systems work or just enjoy watching boats of all sizes on the water, this unique attraction is worth checking out.
+If you’re interested in how lock systems work or just enjoy watching the boats sail by, this unique attraction is worth checking out.

-There are some great restaurants in the area to check out too!
+There are some great waterfront restaurants in the Ballard Lock area to check out too!

 Check out Fremont’s quirky troll sculpture if you’re in the mood for some Seattle history.
 It was initially built for the city’s art contest to improve the area around the bridge in 1990.
 It has an actual Volkswagen Beetle in its left hand!